-I am an engineer operating out of Seattle, I have mixed, recorded, and mastered two full length albums for local bands in Seattle in addition to being a part of almost a hundred other projects including being a part of an award-winning film score.
+I have mixed, recorded, and mastered multiple full length albums for local bands in Seattle in addition to being a part of almost a hundred other projects including being a part of an award-winning film score.
+I also recorded and mixed the music to a short film that is nominated for the 2021 Cannes indie short film contest.
 I love to mix and am infatuated with sound and the creative ways that I can make a song the best it can be.
+My work has been showcased on Alt-Rock radio stations across America.

-I have worked with KNKX and been assistant engineer Floyd Reitsma on a studio album.
+I have worked with KNKX, The Seattle Rep Theatre, and been assistant engineer to Floyd Reitsma and Ryan Hadlock.
 I also have years of live sound experience.
 My goal is to bring out the excitement in your recordings.
-I want the music to jump out at the listener while also sounding professional as it should.I'm an experienced Seattle-based engineer obsessed with getting the perfect sound out of your next project.
+I want the music to jump out at the listener while also sounding professional.

 I aim to get tracks to sound exciting and at a place where it can compete on a worldwide stage.
 I maintain very high standards for my work, always striving to get what sound the project dictates to come out of the speakers.